dfinity/portal/how-it-works/1_protocol/03_message-routing.subpage.md

 ## State Certification

+The replicated state of a subnet comprises multiple items:
+* Responses to ingress messages
+* Xnet messages to be sent to other subnets
+* Canister metadata (module hashes, *certified variables*)
+* All canister Wasm bytecode
+* All canister state (heap and stable memory)

-The message routing layer performs a certification of parts of the replicated state after each round and certification of the full replicated state every so-called DKG interval, which is typically set to be multiple-hundred rounds.
+The message routing layer performs a certification of parts of the replicated state after each round (the first three items above) and certification of the full replicated state (also the remaining two items) every so-called DKG interval, which is typically set to be multiple-hundred rounds.
 Certification is always done using BLS threshold signatures computed collectively by the subnet, thus certifications are by the subnet, and not individual nodes.

 ### Per-Round Certification